 As one of the largest payment service providers in the world, Square is an exceptional option for any small business owner looking to process electronic payments.
 You can create a free Square account by providing some basic business information and begin processing all payment types immediately.
 As we mentioned, Square’s free mobile card reader allows you to accept in-person payments via your smartphone.

 The fee you’ll pay to use Square is 2.6% + $0.10 for in-person transactions and 2.9% + $0.30 for ecommerce transactions.
 If you accept payment via a virtual terminal, you’ll pay a fee of 3.5% + $0.15.
 There’s no cost for using Square’s built-in payment gateway, and Square will also cover your PCI compliance costs.
 Furthermore, all Square customers can use the Square POS app for free.
-If you sign up for Square’s industry specific POS apps—Square for Restaurants and Square for Retail ($60 per month each)—you’ll also receive lower per-transaction fees.
+If you sign up for Square’s industry specific POS apps—Square for Restaurants and Square for Retail ($0, $60, or $299+ per month depending on the plan you choose)—you’ll also receive lower per-transaction fees.

 If you need POS hardware, Square offers a full marketplace of credit card and POS terminals, with POS kits starting at $555.

 Stripe is a highly customizable payment service provider used by major brands like Under Armour, Lyft, and Target.
 Using Stripe, you can accept Visa, MasterCard, American Express, Discover, and several different foreign credit card networks, along with mobile wallets like Google and Apple Pay.
 In addition, Stripe processes over 100 different foreign currencies and converts them at no additional charge.